Learn About Astigmatism

 What are the causes of Astigmatism?

-People are able to see because the front part of the eye (cornea) is able to bend (refract) light and focus it onto the retina.
-This is the back inside surface of the eye.
+People are able to see because the front part of the eye bends (refracts) light and focuses it on the retina.
+This is the inside of the back surface of the eye.

 If the light rays are not clearly focused on the retina, the images you see may be blurry.